Chance-Constrained Multiple-Choice Knapsack Problem: Model, Algorithms, and Applications: Introduction

-Another application of DDCCMCKP is supply chain planning and optimization in modern industries \cite{sharkey2011class, taaffe2008target}.
-The supply-chain operations reference (SCOR) model, published by the Supply-Chain Council \cite{huan2004review}, is a useful tool for the upper management of a firm to design and reconfigure the supply chain to achieve better performance.
-In SCOR, the E2E supply chain consists of four distinct processes: source, make, deliver, and plan (see Figure \ref{fig:cpo-mi}).
-Specifically, these processes can be further subdivided into supplier selection, R\&D testing, production, transportation, and recycling handling, which correspond to different classes along the supply chain.
-Therefore, each class has various configuration options that can be influenced by random factors, such as market demand, cost fluctuations, and technology configurations.
+Another application of CCMCKP is supply chain planning and optimization in modern industries \cite{sharkey2011class, taaffe2008target}.
+The supply-chain operations reference (SCOR) model, published by the Supply-Chain Council \cite{huan2004review}, is a useful tool to design and reconfigure the supply chain.
+As illustrated in Figure~\ref{fig:cpo-mi}, in SCOR, the E2E supply chain consists of four distinct processes: source, make, deliver, and plan.
+Specifically, these processes can be further subdivided into supplier selection, R\&D testing, production, transportation, and recycling handling, corresponding to the classes in CCMCKP.
+Each class has different configuration options and only one option can be selected.
+The processing delays of these options are random variables with unknown probability distributions because they are influenced by various random factors, such as market demand, cost fluctuations, and technology configurations.
+Finally, the goal is to select an option for each class to minimize the total cost, while ensuring the probability of total processing delay not exceeding the limit is no less than a certain threshold.

-Since DDCCMCKP has not been paid research attention, it merits thorough investigation due to its extensive and noteworthy applications.
-Compared to MCKP, DDCCMCKP faces greater challenges due to the complexity of its constraints.
-There are two main difficulties: it is a chance-constrained optimization problem, and the distributions of the random variables are unknown.
-Therefore, a data-driven approach that does not rely on specific distribution information but rather available sample data to evaluate solutions must be proposed.